mbabynames search ✿

 Drake Elliott

-Drake ("noble and strong") with Elliott ("the Lord is my God").
+Drake ("dragon") with Elliott ("the Lord is my God").
 Together the name has two layers: the first name brings one quality, the middle name another.
 Both names share the letter E. It links them without clashing.

 Drake Samuel